j0rd1smit/j0rd1smit.github.io/content/blog/2022-11-05-python-dataclass-from-scratch/index.md

     return ",".join(input_vars)
 ```

-We can now generate an `__init__` function based on type hint and properties of class.
+We can now generate an `__init__` function based on the type hint and class properties.
 However, how do we tell Python that this `__init__` function belongs to this specific class?
-A very interesting feature of Python is that you can overwrite any class method at any time include after the creation of the class using the `setattr` function.
+An amazing feature of Python is that you can overwrite any class method at any time, including after the creation of the class, using the `setattr` function.
-So this means that we can add the `__init__` method to our `Point` class as follows.
+So, we can add the `__init__` method to our `Point` class as follows:

 ```python
 # create the init function